-Grievance - A type of complaint you make about our plan or providers including a complaint concerning the quality of your care.
-This type of complaint does not involve coverage or payment disputes.
+Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
+This does not involve coverage or payment disputes.

 Home Health Aide - A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).